 This model (serial number range 123xxx) was bought new in Dec.2006.

-and the brushed matt finish on the keys certainly helps to make this a very
+and the brushed matt finish on the keys certainly helps to make

-with the horn was due to poor action setup.
+were with the horn was due to poor action setup.
 Several keys were

-badly regulated, which caused leaks due to pads being held off closing by linked action.
+badly regulated, which caused leaks due to pads being held off closing

-of warp, and this, along with an adjustment to the pad seat,
+degree of warp, and this, along with an adjustment to the pad seat,

 Once blowing properly it was possible to fully appreciate the richness